Prag8855/aab/content/guides/german-health-insurance.md

 - and you are not self-employed full time
 - and you are not a apprentice (*[[Azubi]]*)[^53]

-Your health insurance from another EU country covers you if...[^39]
+Your [health insurance from another EU country](#insurance-from-other-eu-countries) covers you if...

 - Your total income is under {{GKV_FAMILIENVERSICHERUNG_MAX_INCOME|cur}}€ per month ({{MINIJOB_MAX_INCOME|cur}}€ per month for a [minijob](/glossary/Minijob))
 - or you are a student, and you work 20 hours per week or less[^38]